How to plan a school trip

 person icon Advice for Educational Visits Coordinators

 Chances are you are an EVC or party leader.
 You have been given responsibility for organising the school trip for your cohort, and you are wondering where on earth to begin.
+How do you plan a school trip?
 It couldn't be as simple as choosing a fun sounding venue and letting everyone know the date could it?
-No, unfortunately there is a bit more to it than that, especially for residential [planning guide] or overseas [planning guide] school trips.
+No, unfortunately there is a bit more to it than that, especially for SEND [planning guide], residential [planning guide] or overseas [planning guide] school trips.
 In this article we will guide you on what you need to do to plan a successful school trip.
 While the following is not exhaustive as there are so many different types of trip, it will hopefully give you some ideas for what you need to think about when it comes to planning.

-As a class teacher and Educational Visits Coordinator, one of the first things you need to do is justify the trip in terms of educational value.
+As a class teacher or Educational Visits Coordinator, one of the first things you need to do is justify the trip in terms of educational value, especially when taking children out of school during the working day.
 A day, half day or week out of the classroom is going to cost time and money, so it has to have an educational benefit to the children you are planning to take.
 In most cases, you will want your school trip to be aligned with the learning objectives for a particular topic or subject area, perhaps to expand upon what they have been learning in class.
 Other trips may have the goal of teamwork and forming bonds between new classes.

-For a workshop, there may be travel costs, depending on where the company is based, and how far they need to drive to your school.
+Cost of a school workshop, even though the workshop is coming to you, there may be travel costs.
+This depends on where the company is based and how far they need to drive to your school.
 Asking what other topics or subjects the company offer, and whether you may be able to run multiple workshops on the same day for different year groups could be more cost effective than a single half day workshop.

-For day trips you will need to carefully work out the cost of transport and entry to the venue.
-Some venues are free for educational visits, but most will have a small cost to each pupil, and your chances of finding a coach operator willing to offer you free travel are about as likely as getting through the day without one of the children getting travel sick.
+Cost of a school day trip, you will need to carefully work out the cost of transport and entry to the venue.
+Some venues are free for educational visits, but most will have a small cost to each pupil.
+Even if you are lucky enough to have your own minibuses, petrol costs will add to the budget.
+Your chances of finding a coach operator willing to offer you free travel are about as likely as getting through the day without one of the children getting travel sick.

 Cost is always a difficult one.
-For a lot of schools and LEAs, any contributions have to be voluntary, but without full payment from all parents, the trip may not be able to go ahead, so the letter you will send out to the children's parents has to be worded carefully, and try to point this out.
-You will always have a few parents who interpreted the words 'voluntary contribution' as meaning that they don't need to pay.
-Click for funding ideas or our new free trips for schools with a high pupil premium!
+For a lot of schools and LEAs, any contributions have to be voluntary, but without full payment from all parents, the trip may not be able to go ahead, so the letter you will send out to the children's parents has to be worded carefully.
+You will always have a few parents who interpreted the words 'voluntary contribution' as meaning that they don't need to pay and some may simply not be able to afford to.
+Click for funding ideas or our new free trips for schools with a high pupil premium!.
+We also have a selection of budget friendly trips.

 If you would like help planning a school trip or workshop please use the form below to tell us what you are looking for.